aclark4life/parse2plone/README.txt

 ============

-``Parse2Plone`` is an HTML parser (in the form of a Buildout recipe that creates a script for you) to easily get content from static HTML files into Plone.
+``Parse2Plone`` is an HTML parser (in the form of a Buildout recipe that creates a script for you) you can use to easily get content from static HTML files on the file system into Plone.

 Warning
 -------